 If you’ve read any money-saving blogs already, you know to cut out that daily Starbucks and any magazine subscriptions.
 However, you may now be so careful on spending that you are only left with the major must-haves in life.
-But don’t worry, there are tricks to saving on those, too.
+But don’t worry, there are tricks to save money on those, too.

 Here are easy ways to save money on necessities.